Adnan Menderes: Istanbul pogrom

 Deflecting domestic attention to Cyprus was politically convenient for the Menderes government, which was suffering from an ailing economy.
-Although a minority, the Greek population played a prominent role in the city's business life, making it a convenient scapegoat during the economic crisis in the mid-1950s.
+Although a minority, the Greek population played a prominent role in Istanbul's business life, making them a convenient scapegoat during the economic crisis in the mid-1950s.
 The DP responded first with inflationary policies, then when that failed, with authoritarianism and populism.
 DP's policies also introduced rural-urban mobility, which exposed some of the rural population to the lifestyles of the urban minorities.
 The three chief destinations were the largest three cities: Istanbul, Ankara, and İzmir.
 Between 1945 and 1955, the population of Istanbul increased from 1 million to about 1.6 million.
 Many of these new residents found themselves in shanty towns (gecekondus), and constituted a prime target for populist policies.

-Finally, the conference fell apart on 6 September, the first day the subject of Cyprus would be broached at the conference, when news broke of the bombing in Thessaloniki.

 The 1961 Yassıada trials after the 1960 coup d'état accused Menderes and Foreign Minister Fatin Rüştü Zorlu of planning the riots, finding that the supposed assault was in fact a provocation organised by the Menderes government, which planted the bomb in Thessaloniki and also bussed infuriated villagers from Anatolia into Istanbul with the aim of "punishing" Greeks.
 Menderes subsequently apologized and offered compensation to those affected.

+While the DP took the blame for the events, it was revealed in 2005 that the riots were also a product of Turkey's Tactical Mobilization Group; a clandestine special forces unit.
+Four-star general Sabri Yirmibeşoğlu, the right-hand man of General Kemal Yamak who led the Turkish outpost of Operation Gladio under the Tactical Mobilization Group (Seferberlik Taktik Kurulu), proudly reminisced about his involvement in the riots, calling them "a magnificent organization".